Kernel-Free Universum Quadratic Surface Twin Support Vector Machines for Imbalanced Data: Numerical Experiments

-For each tested model, the mean and the standard deviation of the classification accuracy on each data set are recorded in Table \ref{table: benchmark data accuracy results}.
-The average rank of accuracy scores on all benchmark datasets is also calculated for each tested model.
-Moreover, the highest accuracy score on each benchmark dataset is highlighted.
+For each tested model, we record the mean and the standard deviation of the classification accuracy and G-mean on each data set in Tables \ref{table: benchmark data accuracy results} and \ref{table: benchmark data G-mean results}, respectively.
+The average ranks of accuracy and G-mean scores on all benchmark datasets are also calculated for each tested model.
+Moreover, the highest accuracy and G-mean scores on each benchmark dataset are highlighted.
 In addition, we have recorded the CPU time consumed by each tested model on all the benchmark datasets in Table \ref{table: benchmark data CPU time results}.